Syndle

-Syndle (historic: "Søndlevatn") is a lake in the municipality of Grimstad in Agder county, Norway.
-It is located in the Landvik area, about 5 km northwest of the center of the town of Grimstad.
+Syndle is a lake in Grimstad Municipality in Agder county, Norway.
+It is located west of the village of Roresanden, about 5 km northwest of the center of the town of Grimstad.
 The 6 km2 lake Syndle flows into a small river on the northeast part of the lake which connects it to the neighboring lake Rore which eventually flows into the river Nidelva.